 Before I bombard you with pictures of this bridge here is the history.

-Bixby Bridge, is a reinforced concrete open-spandrel arch bridge in Big Sur, California.
-Prior to the opening of the bridge in 1932, residents of the Big Sur area were virtually cut off during winter due to the often impassable Old Coast Road that led 11 miles inland and could take three days to traverse.
+Bixby Bridge is a reinforced concrete open-spandrel arch bridge in Big Sur, California.
+Before the opening of the bridge in 1932, residents of the Big Sur area were virtually cut off during winter due to the often impassable Old Coast Road that led 11 miles inland and could take three days to traverse.
 At its completion, the bridge was built under budget for $199,861 and was the longest concrete arch span at 320 feet on the California State Highway System.
 It is one of the tallest single-span concrete bridges in the world.

 From here there are paths on both sides of the bridge that you can walk to get better views of the iconic structure.
 Here are some of my favorite photos.